-Whether you’re after a sleek, smart and contemporary look, a bold, daring design or just an eye-catching flourish, wood cladding offers you the chance to get creative.
+After a sleek, contemporary look?
+A bold, daring design?
+Or just an smart, eye-catching flourish?
+Timber cladding offers you the chance to get creative.
 Perfect for home improvers, architects, designers and self-builders wanting to take their exterior to the next level.

-1. Go vertical with narrow boards for a clean, contemporary feel
+1. Go vertical for a clean, contemporary feel

-The most traditional orientation for cladding a house or outbuilding is horizontal, tending to run along the lines of the brickwork.
+The most traditional orientation for cladding a house or outbuilding is horizontal, running along the lines of the brickwork.

 Vertical, however, is now in vogue — especially when a narrow board is used to clad a full length of an exterior wall.
 This style provides the eyes with a smooth, clear, linear path and can add the impression of height.